jan-hofmeier/wafel_setup_mlc/README.md

 - Creates a 3GB quota for `sys` on the MLC
 - Creates minimal required `usr` directories on MLC
 - installs titles from `sd:/wafel_install`
-- triggers a factory reset on reboot
+- triggers inital setup on next boot

 ## How to use